bbellify/web-sprint-challenge-advanced-css-and-intro-js/README.md

 4. What is the purpose of using functions in code?

     Functions keep your code DRY and protect a block of code until it's invoked.
-By defining a commonly used set of actions into a function, in order to execute the same set of actions again you simply have to invoke the function instead of repeating lines of code.
+After defining a commonly used sequence of actions into a function, in order to execute the same sequence of actions again you simply have to invoke the function instead of repeating lines of code.

 5. How do you access a key inside of an object inside of an array?